Running a food business

 You’re responsible for the health and safety of yourself, any employees and customers.
 You must ensure that all electrical and gas appliances are in working order and you must have safety inspection documents.

 Commercial waste management and drains

-You need to have adequate storage facilities for food waste at your premises i.e. food waste bins, and that you have a licensed waste carrier in place to remove your food waste, recycling or general waste.
+You need to have food waste bins for any food waste at your premises.
+You will also need to have a licensed waste carrier to remove your food waste.